Mental Health Monday: Speak Up

 Although we may have all spent our teenage years trying desperately to get away from embarrassing parents, parents are a class of people that we will all come across in everyday life.
 Hopefully, many of you reading this post are parents – mothers or fathers.
 It’s so important to understand and raise awareness of not only maternal mental health but of parental mental health generally.

-Work-related stress is something which has affected so many people, so it is increasingly crucial to make sure that parents have no further stress upon returning to work, either by making admissions that they are seeking help for mental health conditions, or by suffering in silence and perhaps struggling in the meantime.
+Work-related stress is something which has affected so many people.
+It is increasingly crucial to make sure that parents have no further stress upon returning to work, either by making admissions that they are seeking help for mental health conditions, or by suffering in silence and perhaps struggling in the meantime.
 Postnatal depression is not normally a topic spoken about widely enough for others to recognise that it can affect both mothers and fathers equally, and potentially adoptive or other kinds of parents as well.

 But I truly believe that nobody should have to suffer in silence in fear of a backlash if they do make a public admission of his or her postnatal depression.
 Encouraging an open dialogue around parental mental health brings us one step closer to ending mental health stigma altogether.